zqmillet/Simulation.of.Decision.Making/Readme.md

 In the physical layer, there are a distillation column and two reactor.
 In the distillation column, the material is separated into two semi-product.
 One semi-product is the input of reactor 1, and is fixed in the product with another material.
 The other semi-product is transported into the reactor 2, and is fixed in the other product.

+<h3 id="Introduction.Product">The Product of the Chemical Reactor Control System/h3>
-The semi-product and semi-product of this chemical reactor control system is shown as follows.
+The semi-product and product of this chemical reactor control system is shown as follows.

 * **s1** is the semi-product which is the output from the top of the distillation column.
 * **s2** is the semi-product which is the other outputs from the bottom of the distillation column.
 * **s3** is the product which is the output from the reactor 1.
 * **s4** is the product which is the output from the reactor 2.

+<h3 id="Introduction.Processes">The Processes of the Chemical Reactor Control System/h3>
 The processes of this chemical reactor control system are shown as follows.

 * **p1** is the distillation, which can seperate the material into two semi-product **s1** and **s2**.